kvn8888/NootropicResearch/Nootropics/Modafinil.md

 Modafinil is a non amphetamine CNS stimulant/wakefulness medication (FDA Approved) to treat sleep apnea, narcolepsy, and shift work sleep disorder.

+It matched Dextroamphetamine's and Ritalin's (methylphenidate) effectiveness in ADHD in small trials

 **Mechanism of action**
 [[Dopamine]] reuptake inhibition (by binding to the dopamine reuptake pump) leading to an increase of extracellular dopamine, activation of Glutamatergic Circuits and the inhibition of [[GABA]], increases [[Orexin]] and [[Histamine]] neurons.
 The activation of orexin neurons is associated with psychoactivation and euphoria.
 Modafinil may impact other neurotransmitter systems such as [[Norepinephrine]], [[Serotonin]], and [[Glutamate]]